Communication is fundamental.

 Devoted to

-United for Communication Choice is a grassroots effort organized by individuals with disabilities, their families, and allies to defend and protect the human, civil, and legal rights of children and adults with disabilities to choose their most effective methods of communication.
-Join us in our efforts to protect these fundamental rights.
+United for Communication Choice is a grassroots effort organized in 2018 by individuals with disabilities, their families, and allies to defend and protect the human, civil, and legal rights of children and adults with disabilities to choose their most effective methods of communication.
+We do not promote or endorse any of the methods that exist to teach people with motor disabilities how to type independently; we simply stand for the proposition that it is critically important that everyone be given access to effective, language-based communication.
+And that if they choose to use certain teaching methods, it is their legal right to do so.
+Effective communication is essential to dignity, education, inclusion, autonomy, and self-determination.

 Communication is a basic human right: how this man with non verbal autism found his voice